Walton takes over White Sox broadcast in classic fashion

 Bill Walton discusses changeups. pic.twitter.com/KVM4XNDHDG— Fabian Ardaya (@FabianArdaya) August 17, 2019

-There are too many Walton tidbits to note, so we'll let you see for yourself.
+There are too many Walton tidbits to note them, so we'll let you see for yourself.
+We're updating this post with some of our favorite Walton gems throughout the broadcast.

 What do you say, @MLB? pic.twitter.com/Fj3NSW5eK1— Chicago White Sox (@whitesox) August 17, 2019